Ray Signature: Life and career

 Ray Signature born Raymond Joseph Mugerwa was born on June 4, 1988.

 Ray Signature's dad is a retired pastor so he grew up in a religious family, of eight children with Ray as the third born.

 He studied from Buddo Junior School for Primary level, Seroma Christian High School, and Progressive Secondary School for O'Level and later the prestigious Kings College Buddo for his A-Level.

 He went ahead and enrolled for a degree in Fine Art from Michelangelo School of Creative Arts.

-He started his music career in 2008 under the group Big Tyme that was mentored and managed by Syliver Kyagulanyi at Sikia records.
+He started his music career in 2008 under the group Big Tyme that was mentored and managed by Sylver Kyagulanyi at Sikia records.

 Bigtyme was composed of Ray Signature commonly known as Uncle Ray, Lary Chary and Oscar a.k.a.
 Scar.
 They released songs like Apple, Sophia alongside Rabadaba and Miss.
 Uganda alongside Tanzanian rapper Kalla Jeremiah among others.

 Solo Career (2011–present)

 The group broke up in 2011 and Ray went ahead to pursue a solo career, releasing his first song, Kasenyaku, that made it to various radio and TV countdowns in the East African region.

 The song gained both positive and negative criticism, with critics saying it's copied from Me and You by Nigerian duo Brackets.

 He went ahead to release more music as a solo artist as well as songwriting for various artists.

 He has done collaborations with some of the top artists in Uganda, with his songs making it to various countdowns.

 He has collaborated with African music stars as well on songs like Never let her go featuring Roberto from Zambia of the Amarula hit single, Katambala with Irene Ntale among others.